 Our Farm Story...

-Campbellton Berry Farm was started in 1979 by Philip, Rhonda and Peter Thornley.
+Campbellton Berry Farm was started in 1979 in Campbellton, Newfoundland by Philip, Rhonda and Peter Thornley.

 The farm began as a small strawberry Upick, selling pre picked strawberries out of the back of a pick-up truck.
 Over the next 30 years, the farm grew into a variety of Upick berries, such as strawberries, gooseberries, currants, and raspberries.

-In 2010, Andrew Thornley and his girlfriend Victoria moved home to help with the farm when Andrew's mother Rhonda became very sick.
+In 2010, Andrew Thornley and his partner Victoria moved home to help with the farm when Andrew's mother Rhonda became very sick.

 Rhonda passed away in 2011, and Andrew and Victoria remained on the farm to help Philip carry on the business.